 The review process is carried out by The Promotion and Tenure Committee.
-The Promotion and Tenure Committee consists of five tenured faculty members.
-Each of the four academic divisions elects one member for a two-year term on the Committee; these elections occur in the spring semesters of alternate years (Fine Arts and Science and Math in odd years; Humanities and Social Sciences in even years), for terms to begin the fall following the election.
-The fifth member is an at-large member elected by the full faculty in the spring of odd years, who also serves a two-year term beginning the following fall.
+The Promotion and Tenure Committee consists of six tenured faculty members.
+Each of the five academic divisions elects one member for a two-year term on the Committee; these elections occur in the spring semesters of alternate years (Fine Arts and Science and Math in odd years; Humanities, Social Sciences, and Experiential Education in even years), for terms to begin the fall following the election.
+The sixth member is an atlarge member elected by the full faculty in the spring of odd years, who also serves a two-year term beginning the following fall.
 Each of these elected members may serve up to two consecutive terms on the Promotion and Tenure Committee.
-If required because of a recusal and so as to retain an odd number of members, the Committee may also have an alternate member elected from the ranks of tenured faculty members not already serving on the Committee, during the fall semester of each year, for a one year term.
+The Committee also has an alternate member elected from the ranks of tenured faculty members not already serving on the Committee, during the fall semester of each year, for a one year term.

 The Committee is charged with evaluation of the merit of a faculty member's record for promotion in rank and/or tenure.
-The five members of the Committee are accorded full voting privileges in Committee decision-making processes.
+The six members of the Committee are accorded full voting privileges in Committee decision-making processes.
+The Alternate will participate in Committee meetings on a regular basis but vote only when serving as the alternate for a recused member.
 The Committee elects a Chair at the first committee meeting called by the Vice President for Academic Affairs.